qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

 Portal Chamber
 --------------

 After stepping through the portal at the Architecture, our adventurers find themselves in a damp, hexagon-shaped room of stone.
 Water drips from the ceiling.
-About 30 feet ahead of them, they see narrow slits of light cast of the floor, and the sound of low voices.
+About 30 feet ahead of you, you see narrow slits of light cast on the floor, and the sound of low voices.

-As they move forward past the threshold, they see large, reinforced double doors at the end of the room.
+As you move toward the threshold, you see large, reinforced double doors at the end of the room.
 Two smaller doors flank it.
 There are arrowslits carved in the stone walls, two to a side, and from one of them a voice rings out – "which way does the bugbear run?"
 It's some kind of shibboleth.
 Unfortunately, our adventurers don't know the right answer.

-They'll have to fight the figures behind the arrowslits, two wizards and two toughs, who begin firing bolts and blasting spells through the slits.
+You'll have to fight the figures behind the arrowslits, two wizards and two toughs, who begin firing bolts and blasting spells through the slits.
 All ranged player attacks through the arrowslits will be __with disadvantage__.

 * Male Drow Wizard (_purple triangle to left_)
   * AC 14